MaxPleaner/tickers/readme.md

 This can be deployed to Heroku as-is, i.e. no need to set up add-ons or anything.

+run: `heroku create MyAppName`, `git push heroku master`, `heroku run rake db:create db:migrate db:seed`, `heroku config:set username=MyUsername password=MyPassword`, then `heroku open`.

-You can set the username and password using `heroku config:set` instead of `application.yml`.
+Note that for production, username and password using `heroku config:set` instead of `application.yml`.

 Make sure to precompile assets for production and commit before deploying. `env RAILS_ENV=production RAKE_ENV=production rake assets:precompile`